 Participation.
 Participating employees will be able to purchase the offered shares of our common stock by accumulating funds through payroll deductions.
 Participants may select a rate of payroll deduction between 1% and 15% of their compensation.
-However, a participant may not purchase more than 2,500 shares during any one purchase period, and may not subscribe for more than \$25,000 in fair market value of shares of our common stock (determined as of the date the offering period commences) in any calendar year in which the offering is in effect.
+However, a participant may not purchase more than shares during any one purchase period, and may not subscribe for more than shares of the date the offering period commences) in any calendar year in which the offering is in effect.
 The administrator, in its discretion, may set a lower maximum amount of shares which may be purchased.